Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Unbalanced Triangle Detection and Related Problems

 Note that $Q_2$ is free-connex (and so tractable on its own), while $Q_1$ is cyclic (and so intractable on its own).
 The only difficult structure in $Q_1$ is the cycle $x,y,z$.
-If the cycle was provided by $Q_2$, we would be able to eliminate the cycle via an extension by adding to $Q_1$ a virtual atom with the cycle variables.
+If the cycle were provided by $Q_2$, we would be able to eliminate the cycle via an extension by adding to $Q_1$ a virtual atom with the cycle variables.
 Such an extension would be free-connex, entailing the tractability of $Q$.
-However, $y$ is not provided, and so the currently known algorithm cannot be applied.
+However, $y$ is not provided (as no free variable of $Q_2$ maps to $y$ in the homomorphism from $Q_2$ to $Q_1$), and so the currently known algorithm cannot be applied.
 The existing approach to show the difficulty of a CQ with a cycle is to encode the triangle finding problem to this cycle.
-We assign the variables $x$, $y$ and $z$ with the vertices of the graphs, while $v$ is always assigned a constant $\bot$.
+We assign the variables $x$, $y$, and $z$ with the vertices of the graph, while $v$ is always assigned a constant $\bot$.
 That is, for every edge $(u,v)$ in the input graph, we include the tuple $(u,v,\bot)$ in all three relations.
 Then, $Q_1$ returns all tuples $(a,b,c,\bot)$ such that $(a,b,c)$ is a triangle.
 However, in our case, such an encoding may result in $n^3$ answers to $Q_2$ given a graph with $n$ vertices.
 This means that if the input graph has triangles, we are not guaranteed to find one in $O(n^2)$ time by evaluating the union efficiently, and we do not obtain a contradiction to the \hyperclique{} hypothesis.
 By using \emph{unbalanced} tripartite graphs (where one vertex set is larger than the other two), we can make use of the fact that $y$ is not provided to show hardness.
 We encode triangle finding to our databases similarly to before, except we make sure to assign the large vertex set to $y$, while $x$ and $z$ are assigned vertex sets of size $n^\alpha$.
-This way, while $Q_1$ finds the triangles in the graph, $Q_2$ has at most $n^{3\alpha}$ answers.
+This way, while $Q_1$ finds the triangles in the graph, $Q_2$ has at most $n^{3\alpha}$ answers (this happens because all variables mapping to the large vertex set in $Q_2$ are existential).
 Assuming $Q\in\DelayClin$, we can compute all answers over such a construction in $O(n^{1+\alpha}+n^{3\alpha}+t)$ time.
-If we take $\alpha\leq \frac{1}{2}$, this is time $O(n^{1+\alpha}+t)$, contradicting the \threesum{} conjecture.
+If we take $\alpha\leq \frac{1}{2}$, this is time $O(n^{1+\alpha}+t)$, contradicting the \UTL{} hypothesis and thus also the \threesum{} conjecture.